substratusai/substratusai.github.io/blog/2023-08-25-a-kind-llama.md

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/substratusai/substratus/main/examples/llama2-13b-chat-gguf/server.yaml
 ```
-Note in my case 30 out of 42 layers loaded into GPU is the max but you might be able to load all 42 lays into the GPU if you have more GPU memory.
+Note in my case 30 out of 42 layers loaded into GPU is the max, but you might be able to load all 42 layers into the GPU if you have more GPU memory.

 Once the model is ready it will start serving an OpenAI compatible API endpoint.